-I recommend using Beetles Gel Top Coat, they are affordable and will do a very good job at protecting your acrylic nails.
+I recommend using the Mia Secret Gel Top Coat, they are affordable and will do a very good job at protecting your acrylic nails.
 Click here to see the price for one on Amazon.

 You will also need a UV Led Lamp to cure the top coat, click here to see a high quality yet affordable one on Amazon.

 Related Article- 3 Ways to Apply Acrylic Nails at Home- Step by Step W/Video

 5- Natural Nails Were too Short & Weak

 If your natural nails are too short and weak then the acrylic mixture won’t have enough surface area to hold onto.
 Thus making the acrylic nails prone to lifting.

 So if your nails are too short and very weak, I recommend letting them heal and grow out before applying any serious nail products to them.